solaryasha/freshcells-test-assignment/README.md

 ### 7. Unit Tests

-The codebase includes **unit tests** for critical components and functionalities.
+The codebase includes **unit tests** written using react-testing-library and jest  for critical components and functionalities.
 These tests ensure the reliability of the validation logic, GraphQL interactions (mocked), and component rendering, contributing to a stable and maintainable application.

 ---